 This menu allows an individual camera to be eliminated from the monitor live mode display while the camera continues to be recorded (multiplexed).
-A Record Only camera is replaced by the bar pattern in live display modes.
-A Record Only camera's video is still multiplexed.
+A Record Only camera is replaced by the bar pattern in live display modes and is still multiplexed.

 1 - 4 Toggles the camera's live display from Display to Record Only.
-The default is Display.
+(The factory default is "Display").